distro2024/distributed-chat-system/docs/work-plan.md

 The nodes will send chat messages to all other nodes in the group discussion.
 The team will investigate a mechanism for transferring chat messages to each other efficiently.
 The idea is to implement or mimic multicast functionality that works also when the nodes are in different networks.
 As a starting point, the team investigates using websockets for inter-node communication.
 As communication between nodes is direct node-to-node discussion, no middleware is required in this proof-of-concept phase.

+### Node director
+The Node Director has one primary function: when a client connects to the director, the director redirects the client to the current leader's server.
+The leader notifies the director of its presence every few seconds.
+Therefore, the director includes two endpoints:

+`POST /register_leader` the director receives the leader's ID and public address.
+`GET /` redirects the client to the current leader's server.

 ### Consistency in discussion

 Additionally, there will be a system to ensure that messages are ordered in a predefined manner.
 As a starting point the team will investigate implementing vector clocks.